Refs/walk/readme.md

 A shorthand version of ```walk()``` that runs the callback for all nodes, in ```postWalk``` mode.

 #### ```Walk.break()```:
 Calling this method within a callback will halt processing completely.
-This allows for early access, and limited processing of infinite trees.
+This allows for early exit, and limited processing of infinite trees.

 #### ```Walk.flatten(object, key[, unique])```:
 Returns an array of values from an input key.
 For example, ```Walk.flatten(object, 'friends')``` will return all values in the tree who exist in objects and have a key of ```friends```.
 Set the optional ```unique``` parameter to ```true``` to only return unique values.